tryingsomestuff/Minic/README.md

 ## Code style
 For a year and a half Minic was (mainly) a one-file-code with very dense lines.
 This is of course very wrong in terms of software design...
 So why is it so?
 First reason is that Minic was first developped as a week-end project (in mid-october 2018), the quick-and-dirty way, and since then I was having fun going on this way ; being a "small" code size engine was part of the stakes in developing it.
 Second reason is that it helps the compilers optimize the whole code (at least that is what I though...)

 The only dependency is the very good json header-only library nlohmann/json used to parse the config file.
-Until version 2 of Minic, some optional features such as Texel tuning, perft, tests, uci support, book generation ... were available in the Add-Ons directory ; they are now fuse with the rest of the source code.
+Until version 2 of Minic, some optional features such as Texel tuning, perft, tests, uci support, book generation ... were available in the Add-Ons directory ; they are now fused with the source code.

 Indeed, since version "2" Minic is now written in a more classic c++ style, although very dense lines are still present and recall Minic past compacity...